altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/modular/camera/camera_4k_resources/isp-funct-descr.md

 chromatic aberrations or other artifacts.
 However, this mode reduces the frame rate to 25 FPS.

+${{ env_local.CAMERA_4K_END_EXPOSURE_FUSION }}
-The Altera® MIPI D-PHY IP interfaces the FPGA directly to 2 Framos optical sensor modules via Framos connectors on the Modular Development board and PixelMate CSI-2 Flex-Cables.
-The design showcases a 3840x2160 sensor resolution up to 60 FPS using 12-bit Bayer pixel samples using MIPI lane rates of 1782 Mbps to provide sufficient bandwidth.
-The MIPI D-PHY is configured for 2 links (one per sensor) of x4 lanes at 1782 Mbps with no skew calibration and non-continuous clock mode.
+The Altera® MIPI D-PHY IP interfaces the FPGA directly to 2 Framos optical sensor modules via Framos connectors on the Modular Development Kit Carrier Board and PixelMate CSI-2 Flex-Cables.
+The design showcases a 4K (3840x2160) sensor that can process images up to 60 FPS using 12-bit Bayer pixel samples.
+The MIPI D-PHY is configured for 2 links (one per sensor) of x4 lanes at 1782 Mbps (which provides sufficient bandwidth) with no skew calibration and non-continuous clock mode.
 Each sensor module has additional pins, including Power on Reset, Master/Slave mode, as well as sync signals and a slave I2C interface for control and status.
-The MAX10 device on the Modular Development board drives some of these signals which can be controlled via the FPGA using another, separate I2C interface.
-All the I2C interfaces are connected via HPS I2C controllers.
-The SW App auto-detects and sets up all detected cameras for 1782 Mbps lane speed, 3840x2160 resolution, RAW12 pixel samples, no skew calibration, and blanking for 60 FPS.
+The MAX10 device on the Modular Development Kit Carrier Board drives some of these signals which can be controlled via the FPGA using an additional I2C interface.
+All the I2C interfaces are connected to the HPS I2C controllers.
+The SW App auto-detects and configures all of the detected sensor modules, including a GMSL3 link in MIPI0 if being used.
+The FPGA AI Suite IP resource has been limited to achieve a maximum inference rate of 30 FPS.
+Therefore, the sensor module output is configured to limit it to 30 FPS.

-The design connects an Altera® MIPI CSI-2 IP to each of the MIPI D-PHY IP Rx links from each optical sensor module using a 4-lane 16-bit PHY Protocol Interface (PPI) bus.
-The bus effectively runs at 93.312 MHz (calculated as 3840x2160x60FPSx12b/(4x16b)).
-The design configures each CSI-2 IP output at 4 PIP (Pixels In Parallel) using a 297MHz clock.
-A VVP Protocol Converter IP converts each CSI-2 IP VVP AXI4-S protocol from Full to Lite.
+The design connects an Altera® MIPI CSI-2 IP to each of the MIPI D-PHY IP Rx links using a 4-lane 16-bit PHY Protocol Interface (PPI) bus.
+The design configures each CSI-2 IP output at 4 Pixels In Parallel (PiP) using a 297MHz clock and minimal internal buffering.
+Since all ISP IP only support VVP AXI4-S Lite protocol, A VVP Protocol Converter IP is used on each CSI-2 IP output.

+${{ env_local.CAMERA_4K_EXPOSURE_FUSION }}
 In Clear HDR configuration, the two simultaneous captured sensor images are sent over the single MIPI interface and output as 2 separate image streams by the MIPI CSI-2 IP.
 The non-QPDS Exposure Fusion IP (supplied with the source